Login E-loket

 Status

-On the 16th of December 2024 a second joint transnational cofunded call for research projects has been launched within the framework of the Horizon Europe personalised medicine partnership.
-This partnership will initiate a range of activities the coming years, of which launching calls for research projects form an integral part.
-The FWO, in its capacity as research funder, will try to engage itself within the research calls of this partnership, in order to support the research institutes from Flanders.
+On the 25th of November 2025 a new joint transnational cofunded call for research projects has been launched within the framework of the Horizon Europe personalised medicine partnership.
+This partnership initiates a range of activities, of which launching calls for research projects form an integral part.
+The FWO, in its capacity as research funder, engages itself within the research calls of this partnership, in order to support the universities and public research institutes from Flanders.

 Submission